brucebentley/dotfiles-1/README.md

 2. ./install all

 ```
-./install help - display all options
+./install help # display all options
+./install zsh  # only install zsh
+./install vim  # only install vim
+./install all  # install everythin
 ```

 **Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before running the script.